fcollf/DayPlannerUI/README.md

 Features:

-* Customizable Element Appearance: Tailor the appearance of your planner elements to fit your app's style.
+* **Customizable Element Appearance**: Tailor the appearance of your planner elements to fit your app's style.
-* Customizable Colors for Selected Elements: Highlight active items distinctly with customizable color options.
+* **Customizable Colors for Selected Elements**: Highlight active items distinctly with customizable color options.
-* Interactive Drag and Resize: Manage your daily tasks with intuitive drag-and-drop and resizing capabilities.
+* **Interactive Drag and Resize**: Manage your daily tasks with intuitive drag-and-drop and resizing capabilities.
-* Haptic Feedback: Feel subtle haptic responses during interactions for a refined user experience.
+* **Haptic Feedback**: Feel subtle haptic responses during interactions for a refined user experience.
-* iOS Support: Seamlessly integrate into your iOS projects.
+* iOS 17+ Support.

 ## Screenshots